Nine months after rough loss, improved WSU quarterback Jayden de Laura gets rematch with USC

 This time, he’s coming off maybe his finest outing in crimson and gray.

 “Tough first quarter.
-Entering the game, mentally, I’m not sure we were believing we could compete,” coach Nick Rolovich said of last year’s game against the Trojans.
+Entering the game, mentally, I’m not sure we were believing we could compete,” WSU coach Nick Rolovich said of last year’s game against the Trojans.
 “I know Jayden had back-to-back throws that were intercepted.
 I’ve done that in my career. … (De Laura has) come back and become an improved player, an improved leader.”

-The versatile signal-caller from Hawaii lit up FCS visitor Portland State last weekend, completing 72% of his passes for 303 yards and three touchdowns.
-He added a couple of distinctive plays with his feet in the 44-24 win.
+The versatile signal caller from Hawaii lit up FCS visitor Portland State last weekend, completing 72% of his passes for 303 yards and three touchdowns.
+He added a couple of big plays with his feet in the 44-24 win.

 Pro Football Focus gave de Laura’s performance a 92.4 grade — the third highest among all FBS quarterbacks in Week 2.